 Clean and disinfect your home more frequently.

-Consider getting a flu shot if you haven't already
+Consider getting other vaccines if you haven't already.